emacsway/emacsway.github.io/_sources/en/storm-orm.txt

 Therefore, I will touch only on two important issues in my opinion:

 1. Shold be the data in memory an object or an data structure?
-2. ACID, consistency of the object in memory and its record in the database.
+2. ACID and Two-phase transaction, consistency of the object in memory and its record in the database.

 I do not have the unequivocal opinion on the first question.
 We live in the world of objects, and that's why object-oriented programming has emerged.